ppone/docs/accounting/intacct.md

 6. Click on the **Permissions** button next to the General Ledger module.
 Select the **Read only** radio in the top right.
 Click **Save**.

+7. Click on the **Permissions** button next to the Order Entry module.
+Select the **Read only** radio in the top right.
+Click **Save**.

-7. Click **Save** on the subscriptions page.
+8. Click **Save** on the subscriptions page.
 You should have received an email with the company ID, username, and password information.

 ### Connecting Intacct on Invoiced